portiousbanda/portiousbanda/README.md

 <h1 align="left">Hi 👋, I'm Portious Banda</h1>
 A passionate ICT teacher and junior developer from Zambia.
 I am a 2022 Secondary Education graduate with a focus on ICT.
-I also have knowledge in HTML, CSS, networking and cyber security fundamentals.
 I have a strong foundation in both education theory and business.
 I completed my coursework in educational technology, project management, and entrepreneurship.
 I also had an opportunity to intern in a classroom where I gained hands-on experience teaching ICT to pupils at junior secondary level.<br>
 - 🌱 I’m currently learning everything. <br>
 - ⚡ Fun fact I love watermelons and it's not a secret.